 Developing a Proposal

-Our Adult Education Seminars are designed to share the value of the humanities with an intellectually curious, non-specialist public.
+Our Adult Education classes are designed to share the value of the humanities with an intellectually curious, non-specialist public.
 We strive to create classroom communities that foster conversation, collaboration, creativity, and an open exchange of knowledge.

-Seminar proposals should be related to the humanities in content and/or in creative or critical method and offer a sophisticated and engaging approach to the material.
+Class proposals should be related to the humanities in content and/or in creative or critical method and offer a sophisticated and engaging approach to the material.
 Each proposal should clearly identify a pedagogical and/or methodological approach to the topic and include a detailed syllabus or course outline, including readings and activities for each class session.

 While the proposal must include a resume or CV demonstrating relevant experience, instructors are not required to hold an advanced degree in the field in which they wish to teach.
-We encourage artists, writers, filmmakers, musicians, performers, directors, and other arts and humanities practitioners to propose seminars or workshops.
+We encourage artists, writers, filmmakers, musicians, performers, directors, and other arts and humanities practitioners to propose classes or workshops.

 - Applicants must demonstrate knowledge of the subject and relevant experience, both in their CVs/resumes and proposals.

 - Proposals must exhibit a sound, humanities-oriented methodology.
 The applications should approach the material in a critical way that explores the ideas, assumptions, value, or rhetoric of a literary or cultural object; interrogates the narratives of events or historical moments; or places texts, events, art, and/or material objects in context.

 - Proposals should appeal to a general audience and demonstrate the value of humanistic inquiry.

 - Proposals should serve the Newberry Library’s mission, collections, and audience.